bigchaindb/bigchaindb/docs/server/source/production-nodes/setup-run-node.md

 pip3 -V
 ```

-Now you can install BigchainDB Server (and officially-supported BigchainDB drivers) using:
+Now you can install BigchainDB Server using:
 ```text
 pip3 install bigchaindb
 ```